13 Playing Dumb Manipulation Tricks: Signs You’re Being Played

 Reminder

 You don’t have to fix someone who keeps acting like they did not understand you.
-You are in charge of keeping yourself safe.
+You are responsible for keeping yourself safe.

 What Is Playing Dumb Manipulation and Why It Matters

-Many people are unaware that playing dumb manipulation is a hidden yet destructive activity.
-People do this when they act like they don’t know something, look confused, or say “I didn’t know” or “You never told me” to avoid providing ownership.
+Many people are unaware that playing dumb is a manipulative tactic.
+People do this when they act as if they don’t know something, look confused, or say “I didn’t know” or “You never told me” to avoid taking ownership.
 This kind of activity isn’t always benign.
-It’s often a way to change the subject, put off work, or avoid taking responsibility.
+It’s a way to change the subject, put off work, or avoid taking Responsibility.

-Playing stupid manipulation can cause tension, uncertainty, and problems in relationships when someone does it a lot.
-You can feel like you’re always saying the same thing, doing more work, or not trusting your recall.
-This can make you angry and tired over time.
+Playing mind manipulation can cause tension, uncertainty, and problems in relationships when someone does it frequently.
+You can feel like you’re always saying the same thing, doing more work, or doubting your memory.
+This can lead to feelings of anger and fatigue over time.

 At first, most people don’t see these signals.
 The person who is manipulating you could seem innocuous, disorganized, or merely forgetful.
 But repeated patterns show the truth: this isn’t about not comprehending.
 It’s all about control.

-Playing dumb manipulation involves intentionally not understanding what’s happening.
-They appear puzzled, forget things, or ask simple questions they already know.
-It looks like a mistake, but it’s generally a purposeful attempt to dodge responsibility, delay action, or shift blame.
+Playing dumb manipulation involves intentionally failing to understand what’s happening.
+They appear puzzled, forget things, or ask simple questions they already know the answer to.
+It looks like a mistake, but it’s generally a purposeful attempt to dodge Responsibility, delay action, or shift blame.

 Playing dumb manipulation helps people maintain control without appearing aggressive.
 This behavior produces long-term issues.
 You may need to repeat yourself, take their place, or doubt your memory.
 It saps time, energy, and patience.